Fur seal: Behavior and ecology

 The Juan Fernandez fur seals deviate from this typical behavior, using aquatic breeding territories not seen in other fur seals.
 They use rocky sites for breeding, but males fight for territory on land and on the shoreline and in the water.
 Upon arriving to the breeding grounds, females give birth to their pups from the previous season.
 About a week later, the females mate again and shortly after begin their feeding cycle, which typically consists of foraging and feeding at sea for about 5 days, then returning to the breeding grounds to nurse the pups for about 2 days.
 Mothers and pups locate each other using call recognition during nursing period.
 The Juan Fernandez fur seal has a particularly long feeding cycle, with about 12 days of foraging and feeding and 5 days of nursing.
 Most fur seals continue this cycle for about 9 months until they wean their pup.
 The exception to this is the Antarctic fur seal, which has a feeding cycle that lasts only 4 months.
 During foraging trips, most female fur seals travel around 200 km from the breeding site, and can dive around 200 m depending on food availability.

 The remainder of the year, fur seals lead a largely pelagic existence in the open sea, pursuing their prey wherever it is abundant.
 They feed on moderately sized fish, squid, and krill.
 Several species of the southern fur seal also have sea birds, especially penguins, as part of their diets.
 Fur seals, in turn, are preyed upon by sharks, orcas, and occasionally by larger sea lions.
 These opportunistic mammals tend to feed and dive in shallow waters at night, when their prey are swimming near the surface.
+Fur seals occasionally gang up and evict sharks.
 South American fur seals exhibit a different diet; adults feed almost exclusively on anchovies, while juveniles feed on demersal fish, most likely due to availability.

 When fur seals were hunted in the late 18th and early 19th centuries, they hauled out on remote islands where no predators were present.
 The hunters reported being able to club the unwary animals to death one after another, making the hunt profitable, though the price per seal skin was low.